Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 Yes, the Public Liability cover extends to cover up to 3 taster sessions before deciding whether you'd like to become a full member of the club.

-Please contact Snowsport Cymru Wales for a full list of licencing awards and the remit of each award.
+Please contact Snowsport Cymru Wales for a full list of licensing awards and the remit of each award.

 We would recommend that a designated person within your club is made responsible to record any reportable accident/incident.
 Records must be kept for at least 6 years, and longer where it involves a person under the age of 18 years.
 Names and addresses of any possible witnesses should also be recorded.
 Please ensure your club has an accident book to record all such information.
 In respect of Safeguarding allegations records should be kept indefinitely.